optionalg/puppet-ububook/README.md

 # DESCRIPTION

-This is a general masterless Puppet configuration including some modules to automate in relatively small and flexible environments.
+This is a general masterless Puppet configuration including some modules to automate in small, medium, big and very flexible environments.

 The DevOps person can maintain the system from a remote computer, the Puppet Master is a Git repo now.
 If there is any change/new, then